paveletto99/ai-notebooks/README.md

 # ai-notebooks
-A place to collect our experience and 💡🧙
+A place to collect our experience, 💡 & 🧙